DinisMachado87/job_it/README.md

 - AC1: The commuting distance is calculated based on the job location and my preferred mode of transportation.

 ## Languages:

 ### Dependencies

+## Dependencies

+- **[asgiref==3.7.2](https://pypi.org/project/asgiref/)**: ASGI (Asynchronous Server Gateway Interface) is a specification for building asynchronous Python web applications and servers. `asgiref` provides the base ASGI implementation for Python.

+- **[dj-database-url==0.5.0](https://pypi.org/project/dj-database-url/)**: This library allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.

+- **[Django==4.2.11](https://www.djangoproject.com/)**: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It includes built-in features for authentication, URL routing, template engine, and more.

+- **[django-allauth==0.57.2](https://pypi.org/project/django-allauth/)**: `django-allauth` is a Django package that provides a set of authentication mechanisms, including social authentication (e.g., OAuth), email confirmation, and account management.

+- **[django-crispy-forms==2.1](https://pypi.org/project/django-crispy-forms/)**: Django Crispy Forms allows you to easily build, customize, and control Django forms using CSS classes.

+- **[django-extensions==3.2.3](https://pypi.org/project/django-extensions/)**: Django Extensions is a collection of custom extensions for the Django Framework.

+- **[django-summernote==0.8.20.0](https://pypi.org/project/django-summernote/)**: Django Summernote is a simple Django application that integrates Summernote, a WYSIWYG editor, into your Django admin interface.

+- **[gunicorn==20.1.0](https://pypi.org/project/gunicorn/)**: Gunicorn is a Python WSGI HTTP Server for UNIX.
+It allows you to run your Django application in a production environment.

+- **[oauthlib==3.2.2](https://pypi.org/project/oauthlib/)**: OAuthLib is a Python library for implementing OAuth1 and OAuth2 providers and clients.

+- **[psycopg2==2.9.9](https://pypi.org/project/psycopg2/)**: Psycopg is a PostgreSQL adapter for Python.
+It allows Python code to interact with PostgreSQL databases.

+- **[PyJWT==2.8.0](https://pypi.org/project/PyJWT/)**: PyJWT is a Python library that allows you to encode and decode JSON Web Tokens (JWT).

+- **[python3-openid==3.2.0](https://pypi.org/project/python3-openid/)**: python3-openid is a Python library for working with OpenID, an open standard for authentication.

+- **[requests-oauthlib==1.3.1](https://pypi.org/project/requests-oauthlib/)**: Requests-OAuthlib is an OAuth library for Python Requests.

+- **[sqlparse==0.4.4](https://pypi.org/project/sqlparse/)**: SQLParse is a non-validating SQL parser for Python.
+It provides functions to parse SQL statements and SQL-like syntax.

+- **[whitenoise==5.3.0](https://pypi.org/project/whitenoise/)**: WhiteNoise allows your Django application to serve its own static files, making it easy to deploy Django applications on PaaS services like Heroku.

 ### Standard library imports:

+- **django.db**: Provides tools for interacting with the database, including models and querysets.
+- **django.urls**: Handles URL routing and patterns within a Django application.
+- **django.views**: Contains generic views and class-based views for handling HTTP requests.
+- **django.forms**: Provides form handling and validation.
+- **django.contrib**: Contains various contributed modules to Django, such as authentication, admin, sessions, and more.
+- **django.shortcuts**: Offers shortcuts and helper functions for common tasks in Django views.
+- **django.http**: Provides HTTP-related classes and functions, such as request and response objects.
+- **django.template**: Handles template rendering and processing.

 ### Other tools: